saichetanveeragandham/TWA-Project/README.md

 Run tests: In this step, the directory is also changed to #filelocation (again, replace this with the correct path), and yarn test is then run to run the tests for your project.

 This process serves as a simple illustration of a CI pipeline for a Node.js project.
 It guarantees that the project's dependencies are installed and tests are executed for each push or pull request.
-This keeps the codebase's quality high and makes it easier to find and remedy any issues.
+This keeps the codebase's quality high and makes it easier to find and remedy for any issues.